 CI’s Bali MPA manager, Iwan Dewantama, explained: “By using a ‘ridge to reef approach’ we are supporting the communities’ livelihood through sustainable fisheries and tourism.
 We also collaborate with partners such as the Reef Check Foundation, CORAL [Coral Reef Alliance] and the Sloka Institute to educate and empower the local community.”
 (Hear more from Iwan in the video clip below.)

 Tulamben could easily allow foreign investors to build resorts and open dive operations to make money.
-But thanks to education and empowerment trainings, focus group discussions, workshops and other efforts by CI and partners, community members have learned that although rapid, unsustainable growth may have a short-term pay-off, it won’t equal the long-term benefit of protecting their resources and implementing sustainable tourism.
+But thanks to education, trainings, focus group discussions, workshops and other efforts by CI and partners, community members have learned that although rapid, unsustainable growth may have a short-term pay-off, it won’t equal the long-term benefit of protecting their resources and implementing sustainable tourism.